White Noise Machines for Sleep: Enhance Your Restful Night

 When should I see a professional?

-If auditory overwhelm affects work, relationships, or emotional health, consult an audiologist, therapist, or occupational specialist experienced in sensory issues.
+If sound overwhelm affects your work, relationships, or sleep, consult an audiologist, therapist, or OT experienced in sensory issues.

 Does medication cure sound sensitivity?

-Evening routine with soft lighting and noise machine for Managing Sound Sensitivity before sleep
+Evening routine with soft lighting and a neutral sound backdrop for Managing Sound Sensitivity

 Explore Eco-Friendly Sleep Choices and Bedding Options Today!